SteveBarnegren/SBTween/README.md

 [![License](https://img.shields.io/cocoapods/l/SBTween.svg?style=flat)](http://cocoapods.org/pods/SBTween)
 [![Platform](https://img.shields.io/cocoapods/p/SBTween.svg?style=flat)](http://cocoapods.org/pods/SBTween)

+Note: As most of the projects I work on now are in Swift, I have decided to stop working on SBTween.

+I have developed a production ready tweening library written in Swift called [TweenKit](https://github.com/SteveBarnegren/TweenKit)

+SBTween does work, and I've used it in a couple of shipping apps, but it was never quite finished, so it's a bit rough around the edges.

+###About

 SBTween is a functional, but not quite finished, tweening library for iOS.

 SBTween was initially designed to facilitate the development of the 'scrubbable animation' on-boarding experiences that have become popular in mobile applications recently.
 These usually involve a UIPageViewController with text on each page.
 As the user scrolls, animations are played in sync with the user's scrolling.
 The Philips Hue app has a good example of this type of on-boarding experience.